 As the name suggests, the Journalism job board mainly focuses on journalism-related gigs.
-However, editing jobs, copywriting jobs, and blogging jobs are some of the other jobs advertised.
+However, editing jobs, copywriting jobs, and blogging jobs are some of the other online jobs advertised.
 Some jobs are location-based, while others can be completed remotely.

-You can search the kind of job you are looking for using the job title and location.
+You can search for the kind of job you are looking for using the job title and location.